abdulrahmanfci/abdulrahman93.github.io/_publications/2020-12-03-paper-title-number-1.md

-model using historical data of the Egyptian stock market and Nasdaq stock market, and it showed in both markets a significant improvement (more than 60% for some securities) over the compared strategies.
+model using historical data of the Egyptian stock market and Nasdaq stock market, and it showed in both markets a significant improvement (more than 60% for some securities) over the compared strategies.'

----
-Keywords: Reinforcement learning, Machine learning, Finance'
+Keywords: Reinforcement learning, Machine learning, Finance.

 date: 2020-12-03
 venue: '2020 IEEE Symposium series on computational intelligence conference'